Tech Trek – Science and Math Camp for Girls now in 7th Grade

 - Bellevue WA 98009-1665

 Tech Trek is an AAUW program going on in a number of states nationwide.
 AAUW-WA coordinates our camp.
-This year’s camp will be July 14-20, 2019 at Pacific Lutheran University in Tacoma.
-There is another camp at Eastern Washington University, Cheney on July 28-August 3, 2019.
+There are generally three camps held in July and August.
+Two camps are held at Pacific Lutheran University in Tacoma and another one at Eastern Washington University, Cheney.
 For more information on Tech Trek Wa go to https://techtrek-wa.aauw.net/

-For information or to volunteer with Seattle Branch, please contact email@example.com
+For information or to volunteer with Seattle Branch, . contact firstname.lastname@example.org

 Here’s a description of daily life at Tech Trek and some pictures from one of our Dorm Monitors to give you a better idea or what goes on at this wonderful experience.